 For the case of HAPS platforms to earth stations, the PFD values above applied to HAPS shall be met under clear sky conditions 100% of the time.
 For the case of the HAPS ground station towards an SRS/EESS Earth station path case, attenuation using the relevant ITU-R propagation Recommendations shall be applied using the following percentages: 1) SRS: .001%; 2) EESS NGSO: .005%; 3) EESS GSO: 20%, and the HAPS and SRS/EESS antenna heights shall be used in this calculation.

-11 that in order to ensure the protection of radio astronomy service in the band 23.6-24 GHz from unwanted emission of HAPS ground stations, the pfd of a HAPS ground station shall not exceed -147 dB(W/m2/400 MHz) for continuum observations and -161 dB(W/m2/250 kHz) for spectral line observations at RAS station location at a height of 50 m.
+11 that in order to ensure the protection of radio astronomy service in the band 23.6-24 GHz from unwanted emission of HAPS ground stations operating in the band 24.25-24.75 GHz, the pfd of a HAPS ground station shall not exceed -147 dB(W/m2/400 MHz) for continuum observations and -161 dB(W/m2/250 kHz) for spectral line observations at RAS station location at a height of 50 m.
 These pfd values shall be verified considering a percentage of time of 2% in the relevant propagation model;

-12 in order to ensure the protection of the radio astronomy service, the pfd produced by unwanted emissions from HAPS platform downlink transmissions shall not exceed -177 dB W/m²/400 MHz for continuum observations and -191 dB W/m²/250 kHz for spectral line observations in the band 23.6-24 GHz at an RAS station location at the height of 50 m.
+12 in order to ensure the protection of the radio astronomy service, the pfd produced by unwanted emissions from HAPS platform downlink transmissions operating in the band 24.25-25.25 GHz shall not exceed -177 dB W/m²/400 MHz for continuum observations and -191 dB W/m²/250 kHz for spectral line observations in the band 23.6-24 GHz at an RAS station location at the height of 50 m.
 These pfd values shall be verified considering a percentage of time of 2% in the relevant propagation model.

 To verify the compliance the following formula shall be used: